Lombards: Name

 The classical Latin and Greek forms of the name (Langobardi and Λαγκόβαρδοι) were first recorded by Strabo and Velleius Paterculus.

 The standard explanation derives the name from lang- "long" and bard- "beard," meaning "the Long-beards".
 Isidore of Seville stated in the 7th century that it was commonly said that the Langobards got their name because they never cut their beards.
-The origin stories in the Origo and the History of Paul the Deacon connect this name to a special trick played by the ancestors of the Langobards.
+The three surviving origin stories agree about the basic meaning.
+The Origo and the History of Paul the Deacon connect it to a trick played by the ancestors of the Langobards, when their women pretended to be men with beards.
 The Chronicon Gothanum, on the other hand, skips this episode and says the name of the Langobards simply arose "by the voice of the common people" (ad vulgorum vocem), because of their long and uncut beards.
 Scholars generally accept this "long-beard" interpretation as linguistically and semantically sound.

-Other explanations — such as deriving -bard- from a weapon (barta "axe"), or as a synonym for "fighters" parallel to the alternate ethnonym Winnili ("the fighters") — are less convincing.
+Other explanations exist, but have had less support, including deriving -bard- from a weapon (barta "axe") or treating it as a synonym for "fighters" parallel to the alternate ethnonym Winnili ("the fighters").
 It is possible that Winnili was the name the tribe used internally, while Langobardi began as a name used by outsiders.

 Later sources sometimes also used a rare shortened form Bardi.
 Place-names like Bardengau and Bardowick in northern Germany, near the first known homeland of the Langobardi, possibly preserve this same element.
 On the other hand, scholars have also noted that this type of Bard placename is common throughout northern Germany, and apparently associated with wet or muddy areas.

+A modern theory suggests that the name "Langobard" comes from Langbarðr, a name of Odin.
+Priester states that when the Winnili changed their name to "Lombards", they also changed their old agricultural fertility cult to a cult of Odin, thus creating a conscious tribal tradition.
+Fröhlich inverts the order of events in Priester and states that with the Odin cult, the Lombards grew their beards in resemblance of the Odin of tradition and their new name reflected this.